-Course Name: Fundamentals of Graphics
+Course Name: Fundamentals of Graphics Communication for Engineers

-Communication for Engineers Course Number: APSC 151
+Course Number: APSC 151

-Number of credits: 4 Lecture Hours: 5 Prerequisites: PREC 12, or equivalent, and ENGL 098 This course covers the principles of engineering drawing, computer graphics, descriptive geometry, design, and problem solving.
+Prerequisites: PREC 12, or equivalent, and ENGL 098

+Course Description: This course covers the principles of engineering drawing, computer graphics, descriptive geometry, design, and problem solving.
 The fundamentals of graphical communication will help students think and communicate visually in the context of engineering design, and experience and develop skills in the creation and use of various types of engineering graphics using hand drawing tools and Computer Aided Design (CAD) tools.

-Course Name: Fundamentals of Computer Programming for Engineers and ENGL 098
+Course Name: Fundamentals of Computer Programming for Engineers